GwendalLaurent/pmod_uwb/README.md

 This repository contains the implementation of the pmod uwb's driver as well as an implementation of the MAC layer and a few examples.
 The whole implementation was done during my master thesis at UCLouvain.

+It also contains the implementation of a IEEE 802.15.4 stack.
+This job is still in progress.

 Structure of the repository
 -----